This DogAppy post includes some chocolate lab facts that will tell you more about their history, temperament, appearance, and health.

 Before going into the details about the size, the temperament, the faults etc., of the dog, it’s best that we take a brief look into the history of these dogs.

 The first thing that we need to learn about is their appearance.
-These dogs are true weathered dogs and they have a thick water resistant coat that protects them from harsh winters and also keeps their fur dry in the rains.
-They are excellent swimmers.
-They are large in size, with the male dog weighing 30 - 40 kg and the female weighing 25 to 33 kg.
-They grow up to a size of 57 to 60 cm (males) and 55 to 60 cm (females).
+These dogs have a thick water resistant coat that protects them from harsh winters and also keeps their fur dry in the rains.
+They are usually excellent swimmers.
+They are large in size, with the male dog weighing 60 to 90lbs and the female weighing 50 – 80lbs.

 The head of the dog is broad, with a pronounced brow.
-The color of the eyes can be either brown or hazel and like most of the dogs, their eyes too speak volumes and are very expressive.
-Besides this, they also have a strong and muscular body.
+The color of the eyes can be either brown or hazel and like most of the dogs.
+They also have a strong and muscular body.

-There are some problems that these dogs have inherited from their ancestors, some of them being the hip and the elbow dysplasia.
+Some health problems that these dogs have inherited are the hip and the elbow dysplasia.
 They are also prone to suffer from various eyes and knee problems such as arthritis or maybe even from a rare case of deficiency of type II muscle fiber.

 Ear infection is common among these dogs, given the kind of floppy ears they have.
-You also have to make sure that the dogs do not suffer from obesity.
+You also have to make sure that you don’t over feed them as they can be prone to obesity.
 This can lead to various problems such as diabetes, or heart disease.
-So you have to take proper care in order to let them lead a happy and healthy life.
 With proper care, these dogs can live to the age of 10 to 13 years.